 Supporting arts in criminal justice through COVID-19

-Clinks and the National Criminal Justice Arts Alliance are working to support the voluntary sector and people delivering arts activity in the criminal justice system through COVID-19.
+Clinks and the National Criminal Justice Arts Alliance are working to support the voluntary sector and people delivering arts activity in the criminal justice system through the ongoing impact of Covid-19.

 The criminal justice system

-On Friday, Clinks published a blog from our Chief Executive Officer, Anne Fox, to share the latest guidance and information from Her Majesty’s Prison and Probation Service (HMPPS) about the virus.
-Public Health England and the Ministry of Justice have since published further information for healthcare staff and custodial staff in addressing COVID-19 in prisons and other prescribed places of detention.
+Public Health England and the Ministry of Justice publish information for healthcare staff and custodial staff in addressing COovid-19 in prisons and other prescribed places of detention on this page.

-We are aware that the sector will have further questions about the effect on their operations or the information they should provide to service users.
-You should speak to your local sponsor or link person within the establishments or probation areas that you work in in the first instance.
+If you have further questions, you should speak to your local sponsor or link person within the establishments or probation areas that you work in in the first instance.
 If you have concerns or have a specific question that you are struggling to have answered, together with HMPPS, Clinks has set up a dedicated mailbox for criminal justice organisations’ related questions at firstname.lastname@example.org.
-We will endeavour to answer as many of these as we can, together with HMPPS, and plan to develop some specific FAQs for the most commonly received.

 Arts and culture